-Design of an Aerospace-Grade Radiation-Hardened SRAM Cell for High-Speed Read/Write Applications
+Design of an Aerospace-grade Radiation-hardened SRAM Cell for High-speed Read/Write Applications

 -

-Objective With the continuous scaling of CMOS technology nodes and the reduction of supply voltage, SRAMs in aerospace environments are increasingly sensitive to high-energy particle radiation, prone to Single Node Upsets (SNUs) and Double Node Upsets (DNUs).
-This poses a severe challenge to the reliability of spaceborne System-on-Chips (SoCs).
-However, existing Radiation-Hardened By Design (RHBD) structures usually struggle to balance high radiation tolerance with high-speed access performance.
-To resolve this contradiction, the primary objective of this work is to design an aerospace-grade radiation-hardened SRAM cell tailored for high-speed read/write applications, ensuring both superior radiation resistance and rapid access capabilities.
-Methods The proposed RFWF16T(Read Fast and Write Fast 16-Transistors) SRAM is based on a dual-source isolation architecture constructed with 16 transistors (8 PMOS and 8 NMOS) ( Fig. 1 ,Fig. 2 ).
-Structurally, by employing a symmetric recovery mechanism, the RFWF16T effectively reduces the number of key sensitive nodes to only two.
-Redundant transistors (P2 and P6) are utilized to create a stable high-level isolation state, isolating storage nodes from potential disturbances during the non-access phase.
-To achieve high-speed operation, the RFWF16T integrates a short feedback path combined with a low-impedance voltage discharge loop.
-Unlike traditional hardened cells that rely on stacked transistors (which increase resistance and delay), the RFWF16T adopts a parallel access topology connected to Word Lines and Bit Lines.
-This configuration establishes a low-impedance path during write operations, significantly accelerating node voltage switching (Fig. 3 ).
-Performance verification demonstrates the self-recovery capability of four data nodes.
-Comprehensive variation analysis includes Process-Voltage-Temperature (PVT) variations and 2000-point Monte Carlo simulations.
-Additionally, an improved Electrical Quality Metric (EQM) is introduced to quantitatively evaluate multi-dimensional performance.Results and Discussions The RFWF16T exhibits exceptional performance, particularly in overcoming the speed bottleneck of hardened SRAMs.
-In terms of access speed, the RFWF16T performs significantly better than typical models such as S8P8N, SAW16T, and RH20T.
-Under standard conditions (28 nm CMOS process,1.0 V, 25 ℃, TT corner), the RFWF16T achieves a Read Access Time (RAT) of 20.97 ps and a Write Access Time (WAT) of 2.72 ps, which represent average speed improvements of 46.65 % and 14.77 %, respectively, over eight comparable hardened structures ( Table 2 ).
-PVT analysis confirms that the RFWF16T maintains the lowest latency across varying voltages (.7 V-1.1 V) and temperatures ( -25 ℃ to 125 ℃) (Fig. 6 ).
-This superior write speed is attributed to the elimination of write contention via optimized discharge paths.
-Regarding noise margins and stability, the RFWF16T demonstrates superior robustness, achieving the highest Write Wordline Toggle Voltage (WWTV) among 9 comparative structures.
-Its Hold/Read Static Noise Margins (HSNM/RSNM) also rank at the forefront, ensuring stability under disturbances (Fig. 7 ).
-In terms of radiation hardening, the RFWF16T realizes a 100% Self-Recovery Rate for SNUs and an 83.3% recovery rate for DNUs, reaching the state-of-the-art level for DNU-recoverable units (Table 1 ).
-Monte Carlo simulations confirm that average recovery times for internal nodes range from 1.09 ns to 1.19 ns (Fig. 4 ,Fig. 5 ).
-Concerning overhead, the RFWF16T maintains a normalized area of 1.00X (4.3 μm × 1.9 μm) (Table 3 ,Fig. 2 ) and an average power consumption of 23.45 nW (Table 4 ).
-Although the power consumption is slightly higher, it represents a reasonable trade-off considering the significant speed advantage.
-Finally, in the EQM evaluation, the RFWF16T obtains the highest score, validating its comprehensive advantage in balancing reliability, speed, and stability (Fig. 7 ).Conclusions This paper proposes a radiation-hardened SRAM cell, RFWF16T, for aerospace-grade high-speed read/write applications.
-The cell contains only two sensitive nodes, achieving 100% self-recovery for Single Node Upsets (SNUs) and an 83.3% recovery rate for Double Node Upsets (DNUs), demonstrating strong radiation tolerance.
-Compared with eight other SRAM cells, the RFWF16T significantly reduces read and write delays with only a slight increase in area and power consumption, while maintaining good noise immunity and the best electrical quality metric.
-PVT and Monte Carlo simulations further confirm the stability and robustness of the proposed cell under various operating conditions.
-Future work will focus on array-level integration and tape-out verification, as well as exploring its applications in satellite-borne high-speed data processing. -
+Objective With the continued scaling of Complementary Metal-Oxide-Semiconductor (CMOS) technology nodes and the reduction in supply voltage, Static Random Access Memory (SRAM) in aerospace environments becomes increasingly sensitive to high-energy particle radiation and is prone to Single-Node Upset (SNU) and Double-Node Upset (DNU).
+This sensitivity poses a serious challenge to the reliability of spaceborne Systems-on-Chip (SoC).
+Existing Radiation-Hardened-By-Design (RHBD) structures, however, usually cannot balance strong radiation tolerance with high-speed access performance.
+This work therefore aims to design an aerospace-grade radiation-hardened SRAM cell for high-speed read/write applications that provides both strong radiation resistance and fast access performance.
+Methods The proposed Read Fast and Write Fast 16-Transistor (RFWF16T) SRAM is built on a dual-source isolation architecture composed of 16 transistors (8 PMOS and 8 NMOS) ( Fig. 1 ,Fig. 2 ).
+By using a symmetric recovery mechanism, the RFWF16T reduces the number of key sensitive nodes to only two.
+Redundant transistors (P2 and P6) are used to establish a stable high-level isolation state, which isolates the storage nodes from potential disturbances during the non-access phase.
+To achieve high-speed operation, the RFWF16T combines a short feedback path with a low-impedance voltage discharge loop.
+Unlike conventional hardened cells that rely on stacked transistors, which increase resistance and delay, the RFWF16T adopts a parallel access topology connected to word lines and bit lines.
+This configuration forms a low-impedance path during write operations and significantly accelerates node voltage switching (Fig. 3 ).
+Performance verification confirms the self-recovery capability of the four data nodes.
+A comprehensive variation analysis is conducted, including Process-Voltage-Temperature (PVT) variations and 2,000-point Monte Carlo simulations.
+Additionally, an improved Electrical Quality Metric (EQM) is proposed to evaluate multidimensional performance quantitatively.Results and Discussions The RFWF16T exhibits strong overall performance, particularly in overcoming the speed bottleneck of hardened SRAM cells.
+In terms of access speed, the RFWF16T performs substantially better than typical models such as S8P8N, SAW16T, and RH20T.
+Under standard conditions (28 nm CMOS process, 1.0 V, 25 °C, TT corner), the RFWF16T achieves a Read Access Time (RAT) of 20.97 ps and a Write Access Time (WAT) of 2.72 ps.
+These values correspond to average speed improvements of 46.65% and 14.77%, respectively, over eight comparable hardened structures ( Table 2 ).
+PVT analysis confirms that the RFWF16T maintains the lowest latency across voltages from 0.7 V to 1.1 V and temperatures from –25 °C to 125 °C (Fig. 6 ).
+This write-speed advantage is attributed to the removal of write contention through optimized discharge paths.
+In terms of noise margin and stability, the RFWF16T demonstrates strong robustness and achieves the highest Write Word-line Toggle Voltage (WWTV) among nine comparative structures.
+Its Hold Static Noise Margin (HSNM) and Read Static Noise Margin (RSNM) also rank among the best, which ensures stability under disturbances (Fig. 7 ).
+In radiation hardening, the RFWF16T achieves a 100% self-recovery rate for SNUs and an 83.3% recovery rate for DNUs, reaching the state-of-the-art level among DNU-recoverable units (Table 1 ).
+Monte Carlo simulations confirm that the average recovery times of the internal nodes range from 1.09 ns to 1.19 ns (Fig. 4 ,Fig. 5 ).
+In terms of overhead, the RFWF16T maintains a normalized area of 1.00× (4.3 μm × 1.9 μm) (Table 3 ,Fig. 2 ) and an average power consumption of 23.45 nW (Table 4 ).
+Although the power consumption is slightly higher, this increase is a reasonable trade-off for the substantial speed advantage.
+In the EQM evaluation, the RFWF16T obtains the highest score, which confirms its overall advantage in balancing reliability, speed, and stability (Fig. 9 ).Conclusions A radiation-hardened SRAM cell, RFWF16T, is proposed for aerospace-grade high-speed read/write applications.
+The cell contains only two sensitive nodes and achieves 100% self-recovery for SNUs and an 83.3% recovery rate for DNUs, which demonstrates strong radiation tolerance.
+Compared with eight other SRAM cells, the RFWF16T significantly reduces read and write delay with only a slight increase in area and power consumption, while maintaining good noise immunity and the best electrical quality metric.
+PVT and Monte Carlo simulations further confirm the stability and robustness of the proposed cell under different operating conditions.
+Future work will focus on array-level integration and tape-out verification, and on its application in satellite-borne high-speed data processing. -

 表 1 可靠性对比